inspired by beauty

 – Jill Esterman, former Interior Design Specialist, New York Flagship Home & Accessories, Tiffany & Co.

-WELCOME to Inspired By Beauty – A Journey Through Time, the book; a visually-driven work that envelops the reader in tastes, scents and stunning images – staged as living theatre.
-Woven throughout are anecdotes, sense impressions and discussions on the cultural history of art and style from 18th-century France to the contemporary era.
+Inspired By Beauty: A Journey Through Time is the culmination of my life work in dance, French period art and antiques, design, and an all-encompassing love of beauty.
+Unfolding as a journey, the book envelops the reader in tastes, scents, and stunning images staged as living theater.
+Woven throughout are anecdotes, sense impressions, and observations of the artists and their culture from 18th-century France to the contemporary era.

 IT’S ALL ABOUT BEAUTY

 On the subject of aesthetics, we will meet 18th- and 19th-century poets and philosophers.
 John Keats and the Romantic poets will take our breath away!
 Their pure and lyrical expressions are the quintessence of beauty.
 Our journey closes on hope and encouragement as we reference William Wordsworth’s awe-inspiring treatise, “Preface to Lyrical Ballads.”
 This stunning thesis, which ushered in the Romantic movement, passionately validates the artist’s expression of beauty and power to elevate society.
 Like beacons of light, the poet’s words will lead us out of these pages to escort us back to our lives, where I hope they make a home in your heart and mind.